-Here I show you a few tips and tricks to getting the most delicious baked french fries, which are crispy on the outside and fluffy on the inside.
+Here I’ll show you a few tips and tricks to getting the most delicious baked french fries, which are crispy on the outside and fluffy on the inside.
 No deep fryer needed!

 Extra Crispy Baked Fries

-There’s a few tricks to ensuring your fries come out crispy, and the first starts with the potato itself.
+There’s a few tricks to ensuring your fries come out crispy, which we’ll get to in just a sec, but first you need to start with the perfect potato.

 How to cut potatoes for home fries